Article

 --network metanet \

-• metabase-origin at http://localhost:5001
+• metabase-source at http://localhost:5001

 • metabase-target at http://localhost:5002

-Add users to our metabase-origin environment
+Add users to our source Metabase

-You can add users to your Metabase environment manually (i.e., in the Metabase application), but here’s a quick bash script that creates an Admin user (the initial user) and two basic users:
+You can add users to your Metabase manually (i.e., in the Metabase application), but here’s a quick bash script that creates an Admin user (the initial user) and two basic users:

 #!/bin/sh